ShiyuFan0820/CSLearningNote/WebFoundation/Basic_2_CSS.md

 </html>
 ```

-An internal CSS can go into any element, the html element or the head element, in the example above, it goes into the head element, the structure includes an opening tag` <style>`, a closing tag` </style>`
+An internal CSS can go into any element, the html element or the head element, in the example above, it goes into the head element.
+The structure includes an opening tag` <style>`, and a closing tag` </style>`, in between these tags is where we add all of the CSS,

 **3. External**